Everybit-legacy/everybit.js/README.md

 Basics: Clone this Repository to your local machine.
 Or download the ZIP file here: https://github.com/puffball/freebeer/archive/master.zip

-To run the static mock up: open this file in a browser:
+To run the static HTML GUI mock up, open this file in a browser:
-/server/static-mock/index.html
+/index.html

+To try the Angular app example:
+In a nut shell, from this directory /client-angular/ just run: npm start You will need NPM (Node Package Manager) to be installed but again, the instructions are in the above mentioned README.

-To try the Angular app: follow the instructions here:
+More info to run Angular app, follow the instructions here:
 /client-angular/README.md

-In a nut shell, from this directory /client-angular/ just run: npm start You will need NPM (Node Package Manager) to be installed but again, the instructions are in the above mentioned README.

-Note: This repo currently includes the AngularJS libs so you dont't need to run npm install.
+Note: This repo currently includes the AngularJS libs so you don't need to run npm install.

 ### More Dev notes